 Each U.S. business is required to pay income taxes.
 We have partnered with tax advisors that specialize in working with startups to provide you with advise on how to file your corporate income taxes.

-Filing taxes in Maryland
+Filing taxes in Delaware

-All Maryland C Corporations are required to pay taxes to file an Annual Report, which can be paid online if you’d like to complete it yourself.
+All Delaware C Corporations are required to pay taxes to file an Annual Report, which can be paid online if you’d like to complete it yourself.
 Even companies with no revenue in the previous fiscal year should expect to pay some amount.

-State taxes beyond Maryland
+State taxes beyond Delaware

-If your company operates in any U.S. states other than Maryland, it might be subject to annual taxation, registration, and reporting requirements in the other states.
+If your company operates in any U.S. states other than Delaware, it might be subject to annual taxation, registration, and reporting requirements in the other states.
 We recommend that you consult legal and tax professionals about what requirements apply to your business.

 Filing U.S. Income Tax